kd2qar/docker-gpsnet/README.md

 # docker-gpsnet
-connects to a gpsd instance and streams the NEMA data via tcp/ip
+connects to a gpsd instance and streams the NMEA data via tcp/ip